Time-Dependent Two-Fluid Magnetohydrodynamic Model and Simulation of the Chromosphere: Results

 \section{Results}

-Figure~\ref{fig:granulegeometry} shows a snapshot on the chromospheric solution after $348~ms$.
-It shows that our simulation produces magnetic field topology that is characterized by canopy or `wine glass' shape \citep{Rutten2007}, with a strong field of about $1~kG$ at the stem on the left, and a weaker field of about $50~G$ at the near the upper boundary of the simulation domain, near the transition region.
-This topology is obtained fairly quickly, in around $\sim$350ms, because of the magnetic pressure imbalance imposed in the initial conditions.
-This is not a relaxed system as the canopy holds for a few seconds before an eruption starts forming.
+Figure~\ref{fig:granulegeometry} shows a snapshot on the chromospheric solution after 348\,ms. It shows that our simulation produces a magnetic-field topology that is characterized by a canopy or ``wine glass" shape \citep{Rutten2007}, with a strong-field of about 1\,kG at the stem on the left, and a weaker field of about 50\,G near the upper boundary of the simulation domain, near the transition region.
+This topology is obtained fairly quickly, in around $\approx$350\,ms, because of the magnetic pressure imbalance imposed in the initial conditions.
+This is not a relaxed system, as the canopy holds for a few seconds before an eruption starts forming.

+Figure~\ref{fig:causality} shows the force that is leading to the jet forces.
+It is a snapshot of $t=101$\,ms, which is after the simulation start and before the jet formation.

-Figure~\ref{fig:spiculeshock} shows a formation of what resembles a jet --- a parcel of plasma quickly moving upward towards the transition region.
-The shock spontaneously forms after around 20s and the jet speeds up and shoots up outside of the chromosphere into the corona in about 5s.
+Figure~\ref{fig:spiculeshock} shows a formation of what resembles a jet--a parcel of plasma quickly moving upward towards the transition region.
+The shock spontaneously forms after around 20\,{seconds} and the jet speeds up and shoots up outside of the chromosphere into the corona in about five seconds.

-In Figure~\ref{fig:prespicule}, we show the distribution of the two heating terms - the ohmic heating, $\eta J^2$, and the frictional heating, $\nu_{in} \rho_i |\textbf{V} - \textbf{U}|^2$, in the simulation domain, right before the eruption.
+In Figure~\ref{fig:prespicule}, we show the distribution of the two heating terms--the ohmic-heating [$\eta J^2$] and the frictional-heating [$\nu_\text{in} \rho_\text{i} |\vec{V} - \vec{U}|^2$] in the simulation domain, right before the eruption.
 The heating rates are normalized per neutral particle.
-It can be seen that the frictional heating dominates the ohmic heating by orders of magnitude, especially in the strong field region where the shock forms.
+It can be seen that the frictional-heating dominates the ohmic-heating by orders of magnitude, especially in the strong-field region where the shock forms.